highfeature/highfeature_dashboard/README.md

 License: MIT License

 **Special THANKS to all contributors of all open source framework and library used in that POC.**
+**Special THANKS to all contributors of all open source https://github.com/homarr-labs/dashboard-icons used as sub module in that POC.**

 ## Settings